Brakeboard: Features

 The cone brakes, contained within the rear axle assembly or truck, can be attached to the rear of any skateboard deck.
-It is however, intended mainly for the longboard.
+It is however, intended mainly for longboards.
 It is activated by a foot pedal located on the surface of the board.
 The brake allows the rider to control their speed on a downhill run and bring the board to a safe stop.
-In April 2015, the cone brake was replaced with an air-cooled disk brake.

-The Brakeboard is sold as a box set containing both trucks and pedal mechanism.
-Existing wheels can be used with a small modification.
-Alternatively, a set of specially designed wheels is available.
-Any deck can be used (including drop-through) by drilling one hole for the pedal plunger.
-Brakeboard also have their own range of decks so the whole brake system, wheels and deck can be supplied completely assembled.
-Components and wheels are manufactured in China.
-Decks are manufactured in California.
-Distribution centres include Shanghai (China), California (USA) and Melbourne (Australia).

 A patent has been granted in the USA.
 Brakeboard’s trade name is registered with Australian and US authorities.

 Awards

 The original Brakeboard by Ben Newman was Western Australian winner and national finalist in the Yellow Pages Business Ideas Award in 2001 and a sector winner on the Australian Broadcasting Corporation’s The New Inventors program 2006 Newman was also a runner-up to the winner of the inaugural WA Inventor of the Year competition in 2006, though there was some controversy about the eligibility of award applications.